orangethecat/snake-game/README.md

 # snake-game
-a snake game, nothing more
+juuusst a snake game, nothing more